On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Experimental setup

 All the MSP model policy generation and evaluation algorithms are implemented in Python, and Gurobi 9.0.0. is used as a mixed-integer programming solver.
 Experiments are conducted on a MacOS workstation with Quad-Core 3GHz Intel i5-8500B CPU and 16 GB memory.

-Regarding DeepAR, a PyTorch \citep{NEURIPS2019_9015}, a deep learning package for Python, implementation developed by \citet{zhang2019} was used as the baseline code.
-More specifically, since \citet{zhang2019}'s implementations were developed for the electricity demand prediction, which is a continuous data, we made appropriate modifications and developed our own negative binomial distribution prediction feature in order to make integral nonnegative valued predictions.
+Regarding DeepAR, a PyTorch \citep{NEURIPS2019_9015} (a deep learning package for Python) implementation developed by \citet{zhang2019} was used as the baseline code.
 We note that there exists an open source package called GluonTS~\citep{gluonts_jmlr}, which is capable of performing deep learning-based time-series forecasting in an integrated and automated manner.
 However, to the best of our knowledge, the conditional sample path generation feature is not supported by GluonTS.
-As such, we implemented our conditional sample-path generation functionality described in Algorithm \ref{alg:sample_paths_DeepAR} on top of the baseline PyTorch implementation.